brandonwz/hpml-final/README.md

 3) `ssh -i <path to pem>/my-ssh-key.pem ubuntu@<gpu ip>` <p>

 ### Training on LambdaLabs GPU:
 This is the QAT step for BitDistiller.
 It assumes asymmetric clippings and teacher model dataset have all been generated, and these are included in our repo.
-For more information on how to generate them, please see the README in `BitDistller-Fork`.
+For more information on how to generate them, please see the README in `BitDistller-Fork`. <p>

 0) `python -m venv venv; . venv/bin/activate` <p>
 1) Clone this repository (hpml-final) <p>
 2) `cd hpml-final/BitDistiller-Fork/train` <p>